-SUMMARY OF REQUIRED REPORTS AND PLANS
+SUMMARY OF REQUIRED FORMS AND REPORTS

-The table below lists reports that must be submitted in order to be in compliance with this permit.
+The table below lists forms and reports that must be submitted in order to be in compliance with this permit.
 Additional reporting requirements can also be found in the Special and General Conditions of this permit.

+Summary of Required Forms and Reports